gboeing/ppd430/syllabus/readme.md

 ## Who to contact

-If you have a question about class material, homework, or a coding/data problem: post on Slack.
+If you have a question about class material, homework, or a coding/data problem: post on Slack or drop by the TA's office hours.
 If you have a specific question for the professor outside of those categories, please drop by his office hours to chat.

 ## How to ask a technical question